protyposis/MediaPlayer-Extended/README.md

 Changelog
 ---------

+* v3.1.0: add seek modes from Android's MediaPlayer, bugfixes in the DASH MPD parser
 * __v3.0.0__: Library renamed from ITEC MediaPlayer to MediaPlayer-Extended
  * Package renamed from `at.aau.itec.android.mediaplayer` to `net.protyposis.android.mediaplayer`
  * This version is functionally equivalent to v2.2.3.
 It is given a new major version because the changed